mickeyf/OpenRepos/README.md

  - Pull uname data, format it, and use lables from a file:<br>
  workingWithUname.sh
+# If you see something here you like, feel free to use it
+(subject to the GNU GPL)

+I'm good if you have suggestions - especially if it makes the programs run faster or more elegantly.

+(My ego is used to being knocked down - I'm married.)
+# If you see something here you like, feel free to use it
+(subject to the GNU GPL)

+I'm good if you have suggestions - especially if it makes the programs run faster or more elegantly.

+(My ego is used to being knocked down - I'm married.)
 <br><br><br><br>
 # Copyright Info
 All Programs in this Repository are Copyright (C) 2020 Mickey Fox